 The Australian Dental Council (ADC) continues to monitor the situation surrounding the novel coronavirus (COVID-19) and is guided by publicly available information from the Australian Government Department of Health and the World Health Organisation (WHO).

 Our highest priority is, and continues to be, the health and wellbeing of our people, our candidates, our education providers, and our communities.

 We understand our current response to COVID-19 will raise some concerns and further questions for education providers.
 The ADC is, and will continue to, work collaboratively with education providers to monitor the situation and provide updates as more information becomes available.

 We understand this may be an uncertain time for you and welcome enquiries you may have regarding the impact of this situation on program accreditation.
 To help us respond to your enquiries as quickly as possible, please contact us via the contact form on the Contact Us page, as this page is monitored regularly.
 Alternatively, if your enquiry is urgent, please email [email protected]

-The ADC has released the report Impacts of COVID-19 on accredited programs and the ADC's accreditation process.
+The ADC has released the Impacts of COVID-19 on accredited programs and the ADC's accreditation process report.
 This report summarises our approach to evaluating the impacts of the COVID-19 pandemic on dental practitioner programs.
 It details the actions we have taken to ensure programs continue to meet the ADC/Dental Council (New Zealand) Accreditation standards for dental practitioner programs and graduate only those students that demonstrate they have achieved the required professional competencies to practise safely.
-This report is available to download here.

 On 18 November 2020, the Accreditation Committee approved updates to the ADC's protocol to monitor the impacts on accredited programs of the COVID-19 pandemic (the Protocol).
 The primary update to the Protocol is a move from monthly to quarterly reporting for all accredited programs.